crukci-bioinformatics/ampliconseq/README.md

     The Ensembl VEP cache is quite large (around 15G for homo sapiens) and the download and unpacking carried out in this step can take several minutes.

-3. Create a configuration file (`ampliconseq.config`) specifying the sample sheet, the amplicon definition file, the reference genome, the VEP cache directory, the variant caller and various other parameters.
+3. Create a samples file (`samples.txt`) containing library and sample identifiers.

-4. Create a sample sheet.
+4. Create an amplicon definition file (`amplicons.csv`) providing amplicon and target region coordinates for each amplicon.

-5. Create an amplicon definition file, providing amplicon and target region coordinates for each amplicon.
+5. Create a configuration file (`ampliconseq.config`) specifying the sample sheet, the amplicon definition file, the reference genome, the VEP cache directory, the variant caller and various other parameters.

-6. Run the `ampliconseq` pipeline specifying the configuration file and execution profile.
+6. Run the ampliconseq pipeline specifying the configuration file and execution profile.

         nextflow \
             -c ampliconseq.config \